 - Login to your MyZuver account.

-- Click the Manage Domains button on your MyZuver dashboard.
+- Click the My Services button on your MyZuver dashboard.

-- In the drop down options select ID Protection.
+- On the left-hand side (Under Security), select ID Protection.

 ID Protection is now enabled on your domain name; this gives you some privacy by putting some generic information onto your domain names WHOIS record – but importantly the masked email address forwards to your original registrant email address.